Visit in February 2024

 images/nsutaman_speech8.jpg

 The first one is Nsutaman school, consisting of 2000 pupils (90% boarding) and 200 staff.
-I met with their head teacher Victoria Usher.
+I met with their head teacher VU.
 They assembled their SHS3 students (about 500 I think) in the assembly hall, and I described how Turbo Ghana could fund apprenticeships in construction industries (carpentry, electrician, building, etc.) and the social sector (dressmaking, hairdressing).
 There were good questions from the students, such as about the location of the apprenticeships (we will focus locally for now), whether apprentices would have to pay (no, we pay), and whether there could be follow-on funding (yes in principle, to be decided based on the apprenticeship results).
 I also talked aboout the monitoring (monthly milestones established at the start, and reports from the trainer monthly for the first 6months and then 6-monthly).

 The next one is a small private school that specialises in students that have failed SHS and want to retake.
 It is a recently-established school (2021) and charges 4000 cedis/year.
 I met with the assistant head Joseph Boateng, and I addressed a smaller group (about 50) which was nice because it could be more interactive.